chewbeckie/Xylella_pcrONT/README.md

 cat consensus_reference_*.fasta > consensus.fasta
 ```

-3. These consensus sequences can be searched with `blastn` against the ComEC amplicon database. (*Before running this script, the blastdb for the ComEC amplicon database has to be set up first see instruction above*)
+3. These consensus sequences can be searched with `blastn` against the ComEC amplicon database. (*Before running this script, the blastdb for the ComEC amplicon database has to be set up first.
+See instruction above*)
 ```
 blastn -db Xylella_ComEC_PCR_amplicons.db -query consensus.fasta -out consensus.blastout -outfmt 7
 ```